Quantum plasmonic non-reciprocity in parity-violating magnets

-\textit{Quantum metric plasmons in twisted bilayer graphene heterostructures}: We now examine quantum metric plasmons [i.e. non-reciprocal plasmons dominated by $\mathcal{G}_{abc}$] in a promising candidate system: twisted bilayer graphene (TBG) heterostructures.
-TBG is a particularly attractive venue for quantum metric plasmons due to its strong Coulomb interactions with typical values that can exceed the bandwidth of the narrow bands~\cite{cyprianundamped}.
+We note that the group velocities become asymmetric for $v \neq |w|$, yielding finite $\mathcal{C}$.
+Nevertheless, for large contact interactions (dimensionless ratio: $\tilde{V}_0 = \tilde{V}_{1{\rm d}}/ua \gg 1$), the quantum metric dipole continues to provide a dominant contribution to the plasmonic non-reciprocity; for a full discussion see {\bf SI}.
+For weaker interactions (smaller $\tilde{V}_0$), nonreciprocity is no longer solely dominated by $\mathcal{G}$.
+Instead, classical contributions from $\mathcal{C}$ also play a sizable role, see {\bf SI}. \\\\ \textit{Quantum metric plasmons in twisted bilayer graphene heterostructures}\\\\ We now examine quantum metric plasmons [i.e., non-reciprocal plasmons dominated by $\mathcal{G}_{abc}$] in a promising candidate system: twisted bilayer graphene (TBG) heterostructures.
+TBG is a particularly attractive venue for QMPs due to its strong Coulomb interactions with typical values that can exceed the bandwidth of the narrow bands~\cite{cyprianundamped}.
 Additionally, when combined with hBN, TBG heterostructures break inversion symmetry to display large values of quantum geometric quantities~\cite{pacobcd,kaplan,tbgij,swati} in its narrow bands (Fig.~\ref{fig3}a).
 Importantly, in such heterostructures, a time-reversal symmetry (TRS) broken ferromagnetic phase emerges close to 3/4 filling~\cite{gordon,young}.

 Guided by this, we focus on the plasmonic excitations of TBG/hBN heterostructures in the magnetic phase near 3/4 filling (see schematic in Fig.~\ref{fig3}b).
 We model the electrons in this system using the continuum model~\cite{koshinoPRX}, including the effect of hBN alignment~\cite{pacobcd} as well as a modest heterostrain~\cite{liangfu} (found in many TBG devices~\cite{pasupathy,yazdani,choi,bediako}).
-This model produces the narrow bands shown in Fig.~\ref{fig3}a, see {\bf SI} for simulation details.
+This model produces the narrow bands shown in Fig.~\ref{fig3}a, see {\bf SI} for details.

 We numerically identify the plasmonic dispersion by plotting the loss function $\textbf{Im}[-\varepsilon^{-1}(\vec{q},\omega+i\eta)]$ in Fig.~\ref{fig3}c including both intraband ($\alpha = \beta$) as well as interband ($\alpha \neq \beta$) contributions; $\hbar\eta$ is a lifetime parameter \cite{bruus}.
 Here we have employed an effective 2D Coulomb potential $\tilde{V}^{2\rm{D}}(\vec q) = 2\pi e^2/(\kappa |\vec{q}|)$ with $\kappa = 3$ the background dielectric constant~\cite{cyprianundamped}, and have concentrated on electrons in the narrow bands~\cite{tbg-note}.